Official tourism website for Mourne Mountains and Ring of Gullion

 About

-All year round Warrenpoint offers well known nightclubs and restaurants providing excellent entertainment and a variety of foods to suit every taste and pocket.
-During the summer months an open-air amusement park is on offer in the main square or you can take a stroll down along the beach and seafront.
+All year round Warrenpoint offers well known restaurants providing a variety of foods to suit every taste and pocket.
+During the summer months, an open-air amusement park is on offer in the main square or you can take a stroll down along the beach and seafront.
+Warrenpoint is also home to well-known Festivals such as the Wake the Giant, Blues on the Bay and the Loughside Festival

-Just outside Warrenpoint is Narrow Water Castle, an excellent example of a tower-house and bawn built about 1568 at the strategic point where the Newry or Clanrye River meets Carlingford Lough.
+Just outside Warrenpoint is Narrow Water Castle and Keep, an excellent example of a tower-house and bawn built about 1568 at the strategic point where the Newry/Clanrye River meets Carlingford Lough.

-Warrenpoint Park close to the centre of the town has a magnificent array of flowers and shrubs and the fine Edwardian bandstand is the focus for popular summer band concerts.
+Warrenpoint Park close to the centre of the town has a magnificent array of flowers and shrubs and the fine Edwardian bandstand is the focus for music in the Summer.
 Facilities include tennis courts and a children's play area.

 Facilities